 That's just an example of many projects underway to try to educate the public about clean water.
 The public education aspects of the Clean Water Act in the U.S. have forced that issue.
 Other natural resource protection or enhancement efforts may not have found their translators who can put scientific and engineering concepts into simple terms.

-Good city planning, and therefore good community development, depends on its caretakers having an understanding of certain natural resource principles.
+Good city or regional planning, and therefore good community development, depends on its caretakers having an understanding of certain natural resource principles.

 These vary widely, depending on geography, geology, climate, ecosystems, land development customs, and how the legal system handles ownership of land, if indeed there is any such concept.

 So it has been such a pleasure to be in the position simply to sort the items that come into the community development question page into categories, based on actual submissions.
 Our editors or other site visitors will be glad to give some insights into your question if you can express yourself clearly and if we feel that among our editors we have the expertise to say something helpful.

 If you have an environmental planning question, broadly defined, please take time to type it into the form below.
 You can be anonymous if you wish.
-We will look forward to answering, which creates a new web page you can use in social media if you like.
+We will look forward to answering, which creates a new web page you can point to in social media if you like.
 In the meantime, below the form you will see what others have asked.
 You or some other liberal arts type that you know could find that you're not too clear on how some natural resource systems actually work.
 If that lack of clarity affects your community work, let us help.

 Here we want to give you just the nuts and bolts of what you must know to deal with the subject matter that you raise.
 There are no long scientific discussions; most of our answers will be general and applicable to readers in addition to yourself.